-A drug eruption is an acute or subacute adverse cutaneous reaction to a drug or medicine.
+Acute or subacute adverse cutaneous reactions to a drug or medicine include drug eruptions.

-There are several different types of drug eruption, which range from a clinically mild and unnoticed rash to a severe cutaneous adverse reaction (SCAR) that may be life threatening.
+There are many types of drug eruption, which range from a clinically mild and unnoticed rash to a severe cutaneous adverse reaction (SCAR) that may be life-threatening.